johnliu55tw/debian-packaging/README.md

 It's convenient to run custom scripts at different stages during the installation process, and we can also create special files under `debian/` folder for the purpose.
-To add a script run **after the package got installed**, create a file named `postinst` under `debian/` and make sure it's executable.
+To run a script **after the package is installed**, create a file named `postinst` under `debian/` and make sure it's executable.
 I will add a simple script that prints my name:

 ```
 #!/bin/sh